+[^]@ set-or-pop-the-mark

-- net-or-pop-the-mark With no argument, sets the mark in this buffer where the cursor is now, and leaves it there.
+With no argument, sets the mark in this buffer where the cursor is now, and leaves it there.
 The current value of the mark, if any, and if different from the current point, is pushed on to the mark ring.
 The mark relocates to the nearest point if the text around it is deleted.
 See ^X^X to verify where the mark is.
-With a positive numeric argument, e.g., ^U ^0, pops the previous mark off the mark ring, and positions to it.
-Successive ^U ^0s "try" all marks on the mark ring. - ESC H mark-paragraph Puts the mark at the beginning of the current paragraph; puts the cursor at the end of the current paragraph.
-See ESC [for a definition of paragraphs. - AXH mark-whole-buffer Puts the mark at the end of the buffer and the cursor at the beginning.
-This "marks" the whole buffer, so that 'W deletes it, etc. The linefeed at the end of the buffer is not in the marked region, but 'XH 'W 'XB ...
-'Y effectively moves a whole buffer. - ^X^X exchange-point-and-mark Exchanges the cursor and the mark, to verify their positions before typing ^W or similar requests.
+With a positive numeric argument, e.g., ^U ^@, pops a mark off the mark ring, and positions to it.
+Successive ^U ^@s "try" all marks on the mark ring.

+- ESC H mark-paragraph Puts the mark at the beginning of the current paragraph; puts the cursor at the end of the current paragraph.
+See ESC [for a definition of paragraphs. - ^XH mark-whole-buffer Puts the mark at the end of the buffer and the cursor at the beginning.
+This "marks" the whole buffer, so that ^W deletes it, etc. The linefeed at the end of the buffer is not in the marked region, but ^XH ^W ^XB ... ^Y effectively moves a whole buffer. - ^X^X exchange-point-and-mark Exchanges the cursor and the mark, to verify their positions before typing ^W or similar requests.
 Puts the cursor where the mark is and vice versa.
-Typing ^X^X ^X^X quickly verifies the extent of the point/mark region visually and returns the cursor and mark to their original positions.
-Use ^@ with a positive numeric argument (e.g., ^U^@) to visit older settings of the mark in this buffer. - ^Z^@ set-named-mark Prompts for a name to be associated with a mark, and sets that named mark to be where the cursor is now.
+Typing ^X^X X^X quickly verifies the extent of the point/mark region visually and returns the cursor and mark to their original positions.
+Use ^@ with a positive numeric argument (e.g., ^U^@) to visit older settings of the mark in this buffer.

+- 2[@] set-named-mark Prompts for a name to be associated with a mark, and sets that named mark to be where the cursor is now.
 Named marks are valid only in the buffer in which they were created.
-Use ^ZG to go to a named mark.

-- TG go-to-named-mark

-Prompts for the name of a named mark, and moves the cursor to the point where that mark was saved.
-Use 20 to set a named mark. - W wipe-region Wipes (kills) all text between cursor and the mark.
-Does not participate in kill merging, since 'Ws cannot be successive.
-The killed text is saved on the kill ring and can be retrieved with 'Y. - ESC W copy-region Copies the text between the cursor and the mark on to the top of the kill ring.
-This means that the next 'Y copies the text now between the cursor and the mark to wherever the cursor is when the 'Y is issued. - ^X^L lower-case-region Lowercases all letters between point and the mark. - ^X^U Uppercases all letters between point and the mark. - ^XX put-variable Stores away point/mark region to a variable, whose name is prompted for, terminated by CR.
-Use ^XG to retrieve this value, and ESC X lvars to list such variables. - get-variable Gets back a variable stored by ^XX.
-The name of the variable is prompted for; the cursor is put after it, and the mark before it. - 'X underline-region Underlines the entire region.
-When given any numeric argument, 'X removes underlining from the entire region.
-White space within the region is handled if you set the ESC X opt underline-whitespace option to on. - ESC X lvars Displays the names and lengths of all variables saved by ^XX.
-Type ^J to resume, or just continue editing.
-See ^XX and ^XG.
+Use 2ZG to go to a named mark. - 2G go-to-named-mark Prompts for the name of a named mark, and moves the cursor to the point where that mark was saved.
+Use 2C[@] to set a named mark. - [^]W wipe-region Wipes kill merging i.e., successive [^]Ws do not merge text on the kill ring.
+The killed text is saved on the kill ring, and can be retrieved with [^]Y. - ESC W copy-region Copies the text between the cursor and the mark on to the top of the kill ring.
+This means that the next ^Y copies the text now between the cursor and the mark to wherever the cursor is when the ^Y is issued. - ^X^L lower-case-region Lowercases all letters between point and the mark. - ^X^U

+Uppercases all letters between point and the mark.

+- ^XX put-variable Stores away point/mark region to a variable, whose name is prompted for, terminated by CR.
+Use ^XG to retrieve this value, and ESC X lvars to list such variables. - [^]XG get-variable Gets back a variable stored by [^]XX.
+The name of the variable is prompted for; the cursor is put after it, and the mark before it. - ESC X lvars Displays the names and lengths of all variables saved by [^]XX.
+Type [^]J to resume, or just continue editing.
+See [^]XX and [^]XG.